-The blockchain was meant to solve all of these problems — a safer and faster system free of corruption.
-Nakamoto even built in anti-theft measures: if you can muster enough computing power to steal Bitcoin, why not mine it (which also controls inflation)?
+The blockchain was meant to solve all these problems — a safer and faster system free of corruption.
+Nakamoto even built in anti-theft measures; if you can muster enough computing power to steal Bitcoin, why not mine it (which also controls inflation)?

 So far, Nakamoto’s genius design has paid off.
 Bitcoin works.
 Blockchain works.
 Sure, the pair may suck up a ton of power, but the system works.
 Based on Nakamoto’s original tech, cryptos are scaling — aside from power consumption, there’s no major tech holding them back.
 Exchanges have been hacked, but many point to the failings in their own security software — not a failure of the blockchain.

 In short, the fact that blockchain has proof-of-concept may be enough to shoot bitcoins to the moon, and some altcoins with it.

 Emerging markets are getting in on the action

 When it comes to crypto exchanges, Coinbase tends to suck up most of the press and attention.
 I’m not saying they don’t deserve it; after all, Coinbase was instrumental in getting Fortune 500s to accept crypto and was also the first crypto platform to be “knighted” with an IPO.

 That’s because Luno brought crypto to emerging markets.
 From Africa to South America, the crypto trade in developing areas of the world is thriving, and analysts say it’s for two main reasons.